jeroentaverne/tnCartWonder/.github/README.md

 The `/R` parameter is useful to force a reset on those MSX machines lacking a reset button.
 If your MSX has a reset button, you may omit the `/R` parameter and use the reset button when you want to launch the loaded ROM.

+# Known Issues

+- The WS2812 RGB LED of the Tang Nano 20K causes interferences on the WonderTANG! when lit, which may cause the MSX computer to hang or reboot.

+  The RGB LED cannot be completely disabled reliably because the DIN signal of the led is mapped to IO_LOC 79 on the Tang Nano 20K which is used on the WonderTANG! by CART_DATA_SIG[3], so depending on the sequence of data present in the data bus the led may change state.

+  Two workarounds have been added to mitigate the problem:
+  - switch on the RGB LED to red color on poweron (to reduce the noise when it goes from off to on, which affects specially the MSX boot sequence)
+  - sample CART_DATA_SIG[3] an extra cycle to compensate for noise

+  This makes the WonderTANG! with the tnCart bitstream way more stable.

+- SofaRun does not properly detect the SCC.

+- MGSP does not properly detect the SCC.

+- Some games like F1SPIRIT experience problems (sprites get mad) when loaded with TNCROM, but work fine when loaded with SofaRun.